LoFT: Parameter-Efficient Fine-Tuning for Long-tailed Semi-Supervised Learning in Open-World Scenarios: Experiments

 To simulate the open-world setting, we introduce the COCO~\citep{lin2014microsoft} dataset as OOD source.
 COCO contains a diverse set of object categories that are semantically disjoint from those in the target classification task, making it a suitable candidate for evaluating OOD robustness.
 We mix the COCO dataset with the current unlabeled set to form a more realistic and challenging unlabeled pool, which better reflects the distributional uncertainty encountered in open-world scenarios.
 We set $t_{HC}=0.95$ for all datasets.

 We compare LoFT and LoFT-OW with FixMatch~\cite{sohn2020fixmatch}, as well as equiped with different methods, ACR~\citep{Wei_2023_CVPR}, ACR+BEM~\citep{zheng2024bem}, TCBC~\citep{li2024twice}, CPE~\citep{ma2024three}, and CCL~\citep{zhou2024continuous}.
+To ensure a comprehensive evaluation, we validate our method on two foundation model backbones: CLIP~\cite{radford2021learning} and OpenCLIP\cite{cherti2023reproducible}, assessing its robustness and generalizability.
 All experiments are performed on a single NVIDIA A40 GPU.
-More dataset introduction and hyper-parameter of our method are in the Appendix.
+More hyper-parameter settings of our method are in the Appendix.